 Built for the control room, by the control room

-Stream’s built-in translation feature instantly translates text and voice messages from any language, removing language barriers that can slow down your response as well as enabling you to communicate with anyone on the scene.
+Stream’s built-in translation feature instantly translates text messages from any language, removing language barriers that can slow down your response as well as enabling you to communicate with anyone on the scene.

 Stream automatically records visual evidence to create a secure digital footprint and enhance your evidence gathering.
 Streaming data can be shared with other agencies to help you coordinate your response.